The finest hives begin with top quality lumber.

 Western Red Cedar

-Our kiln-dried, FSC® certified western red cedar is our premier wood option.
-Although this premium cedar costs more, it has many advantages: excellent strength for weight, natural rot resistance, and a beautiful glow.
+Our kiln-dried,sustainably sourced Western Red Cedar is our premier wood option.
+Although this premium cedar costs more, it has many advantages: excellent strength for weight, natural rot resistance, and a beautiful, natural glow.
 Kiln drying ensures consistent moisture levels to minimize warping and cracking.
-If cared for correctly, a western red cedar hive can last decades.
-We usually leave our hives unfinished to weather naturally to a grey patina, or alternately you can seal them with a coat of pure tung oil.
+If cared for correctly, a Western Red Cedar hive can last decades.
+We usually leave our hives unfinished to weather naturally into a grey patina, or alternately you can seal them with a coat of pure tung oil.

 Douglas Fir